 The San Diego Symphony at Symphony Towers performs on a regular basis; from 2004 to 2017, its director was Jahja Ling.
 The San Diego Opera at Civic Center Plaza, directed by David Bennett.
 Old Globe Theatre at Balboa Park produces about 15 plays and musicals annually.
 La Jolla Playhouse at UC San Diego is directed by Christopher Ashley.
 Both the Old Globe Theatre and La Jolla Playhouse have produced the world premieres of plays and musicals that have gone on to win Tony Awards[225] or nominations[226] on Broadway.
 The Joan B. Kroc Theatre at Kroc Center's Performing Arts Center is a 600-seat state-of-the-art theater that hosts music, dance, and theater performances.
 Hundreds of movies and a dozen TV shows have been filmed in San Diego, a tradition going back as far as 1898.[227]

 Sports in San Diego includes major professional league teams, other highest-level professional league teams, minor league teams, and college athletics.
-San Diego hosts one team of the major professional leagues, the San Diego Padres of Major League Baseball (San Diego FC of Major League Soccer (begins play in 2025.[228]
-The city is home to several universities whose teams compete in various NCAA Division I sports, most notably the San Diego State Aztecs.
+San Diego hosts two teams of the major professional leagues, the San Diego Padres of Major League Baseball (and San Diego FC of Major League Soccer (The city is home to several universities whose teams compete in various NCAA Division I sports, most notably the San Diego State Aztecs.
 The Farmers Insurance Open, a professional golf tournament on the PGA Tour, is played annually at Torrey Pines Golf Course.

 San Diego hosted the National Football League (San Diego Chargers from 1961 to 2017, when the team relocated to the Greater Los Angeles area (the Los Angeles Chargers).
 The city also hosted the National Basketball Association (San Diego Rockets from 1967 to 1971 (the Houston Rockets) and San Diego Clippers from 1978 to 1984 (the Los Angeles Clippers).
 San Diego has never hosted a National Hockey League (franchise, though it hosted the San Diego Mariners of the now-defunct World Hockey Association (from 1974 to 1977.